ZachJDev/cs61a-notes-etc/Week 2/Lecture 4 - Higher Order Procedures Two.md

 ---

-The big idea this week is "Procedures as data"
+The big idea this week is "Procedures as data", i.e. [[../Glossary | Higher-Order Procedures]]

 we could theoretically write a language where the only built-in functionality is the ability to create a function and the ability to call functions.

+We can generalize patterns using variable numbers (like when computing various areas which all contain some *x* multipled by the square of a radius or side).

+We can also generalize a pattern in which a function varies (like when computing sums of various functions, sums of squares or sums of cubes, e.g.)

+Higher-order functions can also be *unnamed functions*, using **lambda** in Scheme.
+I don't think you can return a named function in scheme, and I can't think of why you'd want to...

-When did JS get first-class functions? it doesn't seem like they were during this lecture (2011).
+When did JS get first-class functions? it doesn't seem like they were part of it during this lecture (2011), but "callback hell" certainly existed long before then, right?

 First-class data types:
 -	can be named by variables